Ultra Zero Fight: A New Power

 Four monsters: Bemular, Talesdon, Sadola, and Gudon are mysteriously revived at the Monster Graveyard.
-Ultraman Zero eliminates them and then meets their master, Alien Bat Gurashie, who introduces his monster army, the Four Beast Warriors of Hell.
+Ultraman Zero eliminates them and then meets their master, Alien Bat Gurashie, who introduces his monster army, the Four Warrior Beasts from Hell.
 Zero tries to attack, however, Gurashie quickly traps him inside the Techtor Gear Hatred, armor which was created from the grudges of deceased monsters.
 Zero then suffers a one-sided defeat by Ex Red King.
 Pigmon, a small monster who Gurashie accidentally revived, watches the battle from a safe distance.
-Ex Red King notices Pigmon and tries to eliminate him, but Zero absorbs the attack and uses his StrongCorona Zero form to escape before killing the monster.
+Ex Red King notices Pigmon and tries to eliminate him, but Zero absorbs the attack and uses his Strong Corona Zero form to escape before killing the monster.

 Later, Zero and Pigmon find themselves trapped in a pocket dimension.
 While trying to escape, Zero recalls his reason for arriving at the Monster Graveyard, and tries to understand why Ultraman Dyna's and Cosmos's powers remained inside him after their last battle together.
 Suddenly, Gurashie appears and brings Zero his next opponent: two clones of his alternate forms.
 He quickly realizes that his opponents are the images of his fear (and powers), and he faces them, defeating the true enemy, Galberos, and escaping from the pocket dimension.
 Once he is free, Gurashie releases two monsters, Gan-Q and Bemstar.
-As they fight Zero through the use of a wormhole connection, Zero assumes his second alternate form, LunaMiracle Zero, and kills them in one swoop.
+As they fight Zero through the use of a wormhole connection, Zero assumes his second alternate form, Luna Miracle Zero, and kills them in one swoop.

-Once the monsters are defeated, Gurashie reveals that the Four Beast Warriors of Hell had achieved their purpose, and he absorbs their resentment in a climactic fight against Zero.
+Once the monsters are defeated, Gurashie reveals that the Four Warrior Beasts from Hell had achieved their purpose, and he absorbs their resentment in a climactic fight against Zero.
 In the middle of the battle, he exploits Pigmon by revealing that their life force is connected so that if Gurashie dies, Pigmon would also die.
 Zero is forced to submit to Gurashie's torture, however, Pigmon reassures him, which allows Zero to fight back by splitting into his alternate forms.
-LunaMiracle Zero separates Gurashie from the restless monster spirits and saves Pigmon's life, then StrongCorona Zero uses Garnate Buster to defeat Gurashie.
+Luna Miracle Zero separates Gurashie from the restless monster spirits and saves Pigmon's life, then Strong Corona Zero uses Gulnate Buster to defeat Gurashie.
 In the aftermath of the battle, Zero finds the purpose of his new powers and reunites with his comrades.